awhooshingwind/awhooshingwind.github.io/resume.md

     - Salt, lactic and aceitic acids for fresh produce (sour fruits, kimchi, myriad pickles and condiments)
 - Continued a decade's worth of research into Maillard reactions in various animal proteins, herbaceous plants, and fruits
 - Collaborate with very diverse crews at many styles of restaurant(hence the et. al), ranging from fine-dining to fast-casual, most roles involving leadership (sous chef, trainer, lead cook, etc), happy to provide any additional information.
-- Fine tuned a pretty tasty chilaquiles recipe
+- Fine-tuned a pretty tasty chilaquiles recipe